Lethja/Newth/DJGPP/README.md

 ## Build

 Run `make` to build the project.
-A self contained 32-bit EXE binary called `TH32.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0+ computer with a 80386 compatible CPU.
+A self contained 32-bit EXE binary called `thdj.exe` will be made that can be run from any path (including a floppy diskette) on any DOS 4.0+ computer with a 80386 compatible CPU.

 # After building